On the left second row: Thomas Hopkins Gallaudet and Laurent Clerc on the ship.

 “Only recently regarded as an almost helpless and useless portion of our common humanity” General James Garfield before becoming President for United States of America having concerns for Deaf people.
 [Moods of Silence: Willard J. Madsen]

-200 years ago today [August 9, 1816]: Laurent Clerc and Thomas Hopkins Gallaudet arrived into the landfall of America making the greatest destiny for Deaf community with the sun set under a clear horizon, the lives of Deaf person in America is about to be changed forever.
+200 years ago today [August 9, 1816]: Laurent Clerc and Thomas Hopkins Gallaudet arrived into the landfall of America making the greatest destiny for the Deaf community with the sun set under a clear horizon, the lives of Deaf person in America is about to be changed forever.

 On their final voyage before landfall, in the dark of the moon, wee hours before daybreak on August 9th, the mother ship, Mary-Augusta carried their souls through the land breeze, afterwards with the wind West, turning the prow East and by North destined for New York.
 It proved to be the most important pursuit of happiness than the outward passage of discovery for Deaf Education.